 Nutrition Australia NSW has worked closely with NSW Health in providing services to promote evidence-based messages on nutritional issues and overall preventative health.

-The Nutrition Information Service (NIS) has been implemented by NANSW to provide nutritionally based information, resources, programs and projects accessible to the people of NSW.
+The Health Promotion Project has been developed alongside the NSW Healthy Eating and Active Living Strategy as part of NSW Health and the NSW Premier’s Priority of Tackling Childhood Obesity.
+In line with this, NANSW provides nutritionally based information, resources, programs and projects accessible to the people of NSW.
 These include the general community, government, non-government, corporate and private sectors, schools and childcare centres.
-The NIS is provided to children of all ages, all CALD and disadvantaged communities, seniors, parents and more.
+The Health Promotion Project is provided to children of all ages, all CALD and disadvantaged communities, seniors, parents and more.